 - limited evidence on older drugs in kidney dysfunction.

-With over 75% of eviQ users either frequently or always use eviQ’s dose modification recommendations for kidney dysfunction to inform dose adjustments, it is important that this information in the eviQ treatment protocols be practical, evidence based and safe.
+With over 75% of eviQ users either frequently or always use eviQ’s dose modification recommendations for kidney dysfunction to inform dose adjustments, it is important that this information in the eviQ treatment protocols is practical, evidence based and safe.
 The ADDIKD guideline was specifically developed for this purpose.

 Senior Cancer Pharmacist Jim Siderov talks about the importance of evidence based guidance and a uniform approach